bitnami/charts/bitnami/jenkins/README.md

 ## Persistence

 The [Bitnami Jenkins](https://github.com/bitnami/bitnami-docker-jenkins) image stores the Jenkins data and configurations at the `/bitnami/jenkins` path of the container.
 Persistent Volume Claims are used to keep the data across deployments.

-This is known to work in GCE, AWS, and minikube.
-See the [Parameters](#parameters) section to configure the PVC or to disable persistence.
+If you encounter errors when working with persistent volumes, refer to our [troubleshooting guide for persistent volumes](https://docs.bitnami.com/kubernetes/faq/troubleshooting/troubleshooting-persistence-volumes/).

 ## Troubleshooting